Thursday, June 7, 2007

 Much as I hate to admit it I know she's on to something, because girls grow up to be women and I've not only been on the receiving end of what she's talking about, I'm sure I've been complicit myself subconsciously and otherwise.

 So I don't want to miss this opportunity to strive for openness and understanding around something I know some of you find particularly difficult about me.
-Identifying as a eco-feminist, I reserve the right not to participate on principle in green, feminist or womencentric gatherings where animals are being used or consumed as food.
+Identifying as a eco-feminist, I reserve the right not to participate on principle in green, feminist or women-centric gatherings where animals are being used or consumed as food.

-And it goes deeper.
 For animal advocates who embrace eco-feminism's ethic of care and compassion towards animals as well as each other, the presence of meat at women's gatherings is a symbol of patriarchal dominance we reserve the right to reject in our own commitments to zero tolerance for violence.
 I can't take away anyone else's right to choose what's right for them, but I believe I do have an obligation to choose what is right for me, to act on my convictions, and to ask for allies.

-As eco-feminist activist and author Marti Kheel explains in "Toppling Patriarchy with a Fork: the Feminist Debate Over Meat", meat is widely recognized around the world as a food that is eaten predominantly by those who have greater power and prestige.
+As eco-feminist activist and author Marti Kheel explains in "Toppling Patriarchy with a Fork: the Feminist Debate Over Meat", meat is widely recognized around the world as a food eaten predominantly by those who have greater power and prestige.
 In most countries, people with higher incomes eat proportionately greater amounts of flesh foods.
 In patriarchal cultures it is stereotypically associated with virility, strength, and aggression, as well as with sexual potency.

 Men are typically given a disproportionate share of meat, and men who do not eat meat are often viewed as effeminate.
 Because vegetarian foods have been femininized- they are still often stereotypically and erroneously regarded as weak and incomplete.
 Like a woman without a man?!
 By association, 'woman the gatherer' has been regarded as the 'lesser sex', passive, subservient ….a mere 'side dish' if you will.